ray-project/ray/doc/source/data/preprocessors.rst

 .. warning::
     These preprocessors operate on numeric columns.
-If your dataset contains columns of type :class:`~ray.air.util.tensor_extensions.pandas.TensorDtype`, you may need to
+If your dataset contains columns of type :class:`~ray.data.extensions.pandas.TensorDtype`, you may need to
     :ref:`implement a custom preprocessor <air-custom-preprocessors>`.

 Additionally, if your model expects a tensor or ``ndarray``, create a tensor using